 Very little fruit indeed, with the exception of plantains, is grown in Bombay, the consequence being that it is comparatively an expensive item by the time the charges for freight and coolie hire have been added to the original cost of the fruit itself.
 Although not a very cheap luxury, there are many varieties when in season, the mango ranking among the most expensive and best appreciated.
-Pineapples are plentiful, and excellent oranges and sweet limes can be had nearly all the year round from Nasik or Nagpore; grapes there are also, but not good ones.
-Apples, too, from Cabul, but these too are only equal in quality to the grapes.
-Green figs, melons, and custard-apples are also to be bought in their respective seasons.
+Pineapples are plentiful, and oranges can be had nearly all the year round from Nasik or Nagpore; grapes there are also, but not good ones.
+Apples, too, from Cabul, but only fit for puddings.
+Green figs, melons, pappiya and bread-fruit are also to be bought in their respective seasons.